 Your lease or rental agreement dictates whether you or your landlord is responsible for paying for the utilities that service your rental.
 In most states, when a landlord is responsible for paying for a utility, such as electricity or cable, the landlord is not allowed to turn off the utility as retaliation for not paying rent.

 Under normal circumstances, landlords can assess late fees (if allowed by law and specified in your lease or rental agreement), and/or terminate the tenancy when a tenant fails to pay rent.
-However, because of the coronavirus outbreak, many states have emergency rent and eviction rules in place, and, depending on the applicable law, might prohibit landlords from assessing late fees, serving eviction notices, or following through with standing eviction notices (check to see if there is a ban on evictions where you live).
-While some landlords might look for alternative ways to get back money they are owed (such as turning off utilities), creative self-help measures are still not allowed--just ask the Fort Worth landlord who cut off his renter’s utilities when she was short on rent in April.
+However, because of the coronavirus outbreak, some states have emergency rent and eviction rules in place, and, depending on the applicable law, might prohibit landlords from assessing late fees, serving eviction notices, or following through with standing eviction notices (check to see if there is a ban on evictions where you live).
+While some landlords might look for alternative ways to get back money they are owed (such as turning off utilities), creative self-help measures are still not allowed—just ask the Fort Worth landlord who cut off his renter’s utilities when she was short on rent.

 Note that if you are responsible for paying the utility bill, though, it’s possible that your utility company might shut off your service for nonpayment during the crisis.
-Many states have banned utility shut offs during the state of emergency, and many providers have voluntarily agreed to not shut off service during the crisis.
-However, there is no blanket prohibition on utility shut offs nationwide, so you’ll need to check with the individual service provider to see how it’s handling nonpayment during the outbreak.
+There is no blanket prohibition on utility shut offs nationwide, so you’ll need to check with the individual service provider to see how it’s handling nonpayment during the outbreak.

 If you’re in a situation where you can’t pay rent, or can only pay part of the rent, you should talk to your landlord as soon as possible.
 Most landlords do not want to evict tenants who have paid rent consistently and in full in the past, recognizing that good tenants are hard to find—and even harder to find during a pandemic.
 Let your landlord know your current situation, as well as your prospects for being able to pay rent in the future.
 For example, discuss the timing of when you’ll receive a stimulus check or unemployment, or your efforts to find a new source of income.